BlockchainRPG/brpg-docs/README.md

 Thank you for your contributions!
 As we only have one developer and our team is small, we need help wherever possible.

 Since we are in beta, we will make updates quite frequently and that can put our documentation out of sync.
-If you notice a discrepency please feel free to create an Issue or a Pull Request to fix them :)
+If you notice a discrepancy please feel free to create an Issue or a Pull Request to fix them :)

 Deployments will happen automatically with cloudflare.
 If a deployment fails, please try Building locally to see if there are any issues.